Ayosamlove/mapty-app/README.md

 # mapty-app

-Geolocation app that tracks your real life workout (Cycling and Running) locations using the leaflet library and geolocation API.
+Geolocation app that tracks your real life workout (Cycling and Running) locations using the leaflet third party library and geolocation API.